erjank/teaching/extras.md

 different teaching methods might be consistent with what we currently know about how learning works.
 We therefore have to try those methods in the class, with actual learners, in order to find out how well they balance the different forces in play.

-This is called _[instructional design](GLOSSARY.md#instructional-design)_.
+Doing this is called _[instructional design](GLOSSARY.md#instructional-design)_.
 If educational psychology is the science, instructional design is the engineering.

-FIXME: more on ID
+For example, there are good reasons to believe that children will learn how to read best by starting with the sounds of letters and working up to words.
+However, there are equally good reasons to believe that children will learn best if they are taught to recognize entire simple words like "open" and "stop", so that they can start using their knowledge sooner[^1].
+The only way to tell which approach works best for most children, most of the time, is to try them both out[^2].

-In the end, effective teaching often depends on what the teacher knows.
-The things teachers know can be divided into:
+Unsurprisingly, effective teaching depends on what the teacher knows, which can be divided into:

 *   _[content knowledge](GLOSSARY.md#content-knowledge)_, such as the
     "what" of programming;